silvacms/documentation/source/silva/development_guidelines.rst

 1. Create a tag of the Zope product like described before (see :ref:`tag-zope-product`).

-2. Verify the validity of your documentation:
+2. Check the validity of your documentation:

    .. code-block:: sh